amalgam8/amalgam8/examples/README.md

         kubectl delete -f kubernetes/bookinfo.yaml
         ```

-1. When you are finished, shut down the gateway and control plane servers by running the following commands:
+1. When you are finished, shut down the gateway and control plane services by running the following commands:

     ```bash
     kubernetes/cleanup.sh